saikotek/docs/pages/bare_metal_cloud/dedicated_servers/ssh_introduction/guide.en-asia.md

 ssh-keygen -f ~/.ssh/known_hosts -R 203.0.113.100
 ```

-Alternatively, you can open the `known_hosts` file located in your local user account's `home` folder with a text editor.
+Alternatively, you can edit the `known_hosts` file located in your local user account's `home` folder with a text editor.

 Example: